mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/initialize-client/objective_c.md

     @property UILabel *statusLabel;
     @property NXMClient *client;
     @property User *user;
 @end
 ```

 ## Button targets

 For the log in buttons to work, you need to add targets to them which will run a function when they are tapped.
-In the `ViewController.m` file add the following.
+In the `ViewController.m` file add:

 ```objective_c
 @implementation ViewController